 Forget the unknowns surrounding Amelia Earhart's fate or who really shot JFK.
 One of the most enduring unsolved mysteries of the 20th century is what happened to nine hikers found dead at Dyatlov Pass in the Ural Mountains of Russia in 1959.
-And although it happened decades ago, government officials in Russia are – once again – working on a preliminary investigation that could ultimately reopen the case in an effort to resolve its unanswered questions.

 The odd series of events started in the winter of 1959, when savvy outdoorsman and 23-year-old college student Igor Dyatlov assembled a group of 10 people to go on a skiing/hiking journey through a northern stretch of the Ural Mountains, in what used to be the Soviet Union.

 The adventure wasn't just a group of crazy college kids on a lark.
 They didn't pack booze.
 They swore off cigarettes.
 It wasn't vacation — it was a mission.
 All of them (eight men and two women) were experienced outdoorsy types, with Grade II-hiker certifications including ski experience, and the 190-mile (306-kilometer) journey would qualify them for Grade III status, the highest possible certification in the country at the time.

 On Jan.
 25, they set out into the cold and snow.
 Almost immediately one man, Yuri Yudin, felt physically unwell and turned back for home.
 He could not have known at the time that his ailments would save him from certain death.

 On Jan.
 31, the group reached a critical waypoint, a valley that marked the approach to what would eventually come to be called Dyatlov Pass.
 There, they stashed extra gear and food that they'd need for their return trip.